rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 (e.g. repeat to close the last subsection until a certain condition is met).

 **CLARIFICATION**
-The behavior of the list of open sections is consistent with the operations of a first-in-first-out data structure (aka. stack).
+The behavior of the list of sections is consistent with the operations of a first-in-first-out data structure (aka. stack).

-1) `push()` a new section onto the stack
+1) `push()` a new subsection onto the stack
 2) `pop()` the last subsection from the stack
 3) `get()` the last subsection from the stack

 **CLARIFICATION**
-The list of open sections can also be referred to as the "stack of (open) sections.
+The list of sections can also be referred to as the "stack of (open) sections.

 <!-- ======================================================================= -->